KilledByAPixel/newgrounds/README.md

 - Medal popup display rendering with icons
 - Escaped emojis can be used in medal names and descriptions.
 - Encryption is set up for AES-128 Base64 encryption.
-- Encryption is currently not working!
-I could use some help with this.
 - [Uses CryptoJS for encryption.](https://github.com/brix/crypto-js)

 # Example Usage